Stephen-Gates/eapd/docs/rules/play.md

 ## Objective

-Get the most kudos by completing challenges.
+**Get the most kudos by completing challenges**.

-Be careful, you lose kudos if you don’t complete a challenge.
+Be careful, you'll lose kudos if you don’t complete a challenge.

 ---

 ## How to Play

-Before you start, review the different [card types](card-types.md).
+The rules are explained on Rule cards (this card is a Rule card).

-The game moves through these stages:
+The game moves through four stages, each explained on its own card.

 1. [Set up](setup.md)
 2. [Take turns](turns.md)
 3. [Pitch](pitch.md)
 4. [Earn kudos](kudos.md)

-Other cards explain each stage.
+Before setting up to play, read about each different [card type](card-types.md).

 ```

-Images of the Set up, Take turns, Make your pitch, Gather kudos cards
+Images of the Set up, Take turns, Pitch, Earn kudos cards

 ```

+~003~